 Peacefully tucked away in Bellevue Hill just north of Bondi Junction in Sydney’s eastern suburbs, Cooper Park is a large bushland reserve with various walking paths, bridges, picnic spots and recreational facilities to enjoy.

-A small but largely natural creek runs though the middle of the park, with the hills and cliffs around the creek supporting a wide variety of native trees and shrubs.
-Walking around in Cooper Park feels a bit like you’ve landed in a hidden rainforest!
+A small but largely natural creek runs through the middle of the park, with the hills and cliffs around the creek supporting a wide variety of native trees and shrubs.
+Walking around in Cooper Park feels a bit like you’ve landed in a hidden rainforest.

 Named after local cricket legend Victor Trumper, picturesque Trumper Park in Paddington is home to a cricket oval and various walking trails that can be accessed via the surrounding suburban streets.

 Originally named Hampden Park Oval, the cricket oval on the western end of the park is built on reclaimed swampland.
 On the eastern side of the park is a tennis centre, along Quarry Street, which is also a good spot to park your car if you wish to explore Trumper Park.

 Trumper Park looks and feels very similar to Cooper Park in Bellevue Hill, a pocket of scenic bushland that is perfect for a refreshing morning walk.